ChainSafe/forest-explorer/README.md

 :lock: **Setting Secrets for Preview Workers**

-If you use a commit-based name, you **must also specify it when setting secrets**, so they are attached to the correct Worker:
+If you use a commit-based name, you **must also specify it when setting secrets**, so they are attached to the correct worker:

 ```bash
 npx wrangler@latest secret put MY_SECRET --env preview --name $(git rev-parse --short HEAD)